 You can also look at our list of high-demand ecommerce products for more ideas.

 After narrowing down what you want to promote, start researching which affiliate programs are your best fit.
 We’ve already done a lot of heavy lifting for you by reviewing 31 of the most popular affiliate programs.

 Instead of only looking at the commission they offer, you’ll want to assess their company values, reputation, and customer reviews.
 This will help you choose the right companies to align yourself with.

 If you haven’t already started a blog, we recommend getting started by creating a simple website using a website building platform of your choice.

 Don’t worry about investing in a professional designer yet.
 You don’t need an expensive website to start generating income with affiliate marketing.
 A little bit of DIY magic will go a long way.

-While you can try to generate affiliate income with your social media accounts, it’s better to invest time and energy into building your own website.
+While you can try to generate affiliate income through social media, it’s better to invest in building your own website.
 If Instagram or Facebook dissolved tomorrow, people wouldn’t know where to find you or your content.
-This is why it’s important to have a website and email list so you can stay in contact with your audience (and have more places to include affiliate links).
+This is why it’s important to have a website and email list so you can stay in contact with your audience (and have more places to include affiliate text links).

 With your website up and running, it’s time to fill your blog with valuable content.
 You can do this in a few ways.
 You can write an informative listicle, in-depth case study, or tell an entertaining or genuine story.
-You can also create podcast episodes and video tutorials that features your affiliate links.
+It's also possible to create podcast episodes and video tutorials that features your affiliate links.

 Whatever topic you decide to cover, make sure you strategically think through what affiliate programs naturally fit in.
 Then you can start including affiliate links into your content.
 Just make sure to have an affiliate disclaimer on your website to legally protect yourself.